opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 ### `caches`

-Because this API supports the experimental [tiered caching feature]({{site.url}}{{site.baseurl}}/search-plugins/caching/tiered-cache/), its responses may change.
-If the tiered caching feature flag is not enabled, it will return 0 for all values.
+Because this API supports the experimental [tiered caching feature]({{site.url}}{{site.baseurl}}/search-plugins/caching/tiered-cache/), the responses found in this section may change.
+If the tiered caching feature flag is not enabled, the API will return `0` for all values.
 {: .warning}

 The `caches` object contains cache stats.
 Currently its only sub-metric is `request_cache`.
 The total values within each sub-metric are always returned regardless of the value of the query parameter `level`.